 I try to understand where the thing will be made, and I try to challenge the brief and make sure I am not repeating something that already exists.
 I very rarely think of the final shape of an object, or the surface before I start.
 I am always thinking of the material possibilities, the potential of the factory, and the structure of the object, which means that I am a vertebrate designer, rather than an invertebrate!
 I am inspired by just about everything: cooking and architecture, engineering and sci-fi, music and contemporary sculpture, British traditions, and travel.

 Your new collection, Industry, includes the Void light in copper, brass, and stainless steel.
 What is so special about these warm metals?

-We have been using a lot of copper, bronze, gunmetal and gold colors and finishes recently, as a natural progression from the chrome, stainless steel and galvanized look that was popular a couple of years ago.
-Warm metals give a richer, softer and more feminine look which works well in more sophisticated and less harsh environments.
+We have been using a lot of copper, bronze, gunmetal, and gold colors and finishes recently, as a natural progression from the chrome, stainless steel and galvanized look that was popular a couple of years ago.
+Warm metals give a richer, softer, and more feminine look that works well in more sophisticated and less harsh environments.